-The VHEC has developed a worksheet designed to support students' independent inquiry into primary source texts in the Library collection.
+The VHEC has developed a worksheet designed to support students' independent inquiry into primary source texts in its library.
 These guiding questions will assist students to place autobiographical texts, or excerpts, into their historical context and make inferences to deepen their understanding.
-The VHEC Library collection includes classroom book sets
+The library collection includes classroom book sets

 , available free of charge for four-week loan periods, for autobiographical texts including The Diary of Anne Frank

 Click to print worksheet or download a PDF:

 Worksheets for analysing artefacts, documents and photographs are under Educators

 The VHEC has developed the following recommended book lists to support students and educators with their reading selection.
 Copies of materials listed are available from the library.

 Library holdings are described individually in catalogue records.
 A catalogue record brings together information that makes it possible to uniquely identify a resource.
 Each record includes fields that describe aspects of a work or item, including title, author, publisher, date of publication, subjects and summary.
 Users may also find information about the availability of an item.

 The individual record for each library item contains links to other items in the collection with the same subject matter heading (access points).
 The individual record also contains links to related holdings by place, historic event, people and organizations.
 Exploring links to related holdings gives students the opportunity to compare how different sources of historic evidence speak to common themes, historic events, people and/or places.